betaglot/plantabeta/docs/reference/Via/ViaDifficulty/Overview.md

-# 🔷🔺 <route>Route</route> Difficulty Overview
+# 🔷🔺 <via>Via</via> Difficulty Overview

-## <route>Route</route> Difficulty Score
+## <via>Via</via> Difficulty Score

-Used to compare the RICscore values of RouteComponents.
+Used to compare the DifficultyScore values of ViaComponents.

-RouteRIC.Continuum
+viaRIC.Continuum

-- RouteComplexity.Low (R.C-)
+- ViaComplexity.Low (R.C-)
-    - LadderRoute is Route.Complexity.Low (Route.C-) since all RouteSurfaces are clearly visible and it’s clear how to Grip them.
+    - LadderVia is Via.Complexity.Low (Via.C-) since all ViaSurfaces are clearly visible and it’s clear how to Grip them.
-    - MovementClimbing is all about creating ComplexMovement on SimpleRoutes.
+    - MotoClimbing is all about creating ComplexMoto on Simple Vias.

-- RouteIntensity.High (R.C+)
+- ViaIntensity.High (R.C+)
-    - A LadderRoute can have HighIntensityMovements if you don’t use all the RouteSurfaces.
+    - A Laddervia can have HighIntensityMoto if you don’t use all the viaSurfaces.
     - SkipHold

-## Competition.RICscore
+## Competition.DifficultyScore

-    - (DynoCompetition = Competition.RICscore.Intensity.High)
+    - (DynoCompetition = Competition.DifficultyScore.Intensity.High)
-    - (ClimbingDanceCompetition = Competition.RICscore.Complexity.High)
+    - (ClimbingDanceCompetition = Competition.DifficultyScore.Complexity.High)

-### CompetitionRound.RICscore
+### CompetitionRound.DifficultyScore

 - To compare (QualifierRound, SemiRound, FinalRound) in Competitions.
-- A round is a <route>Route</route> where you get to Rest between RouteSections.
+- A round is a <via>via</via> where you get to Rest between ViaSections.
-    - (“A bunch of boulders stacked on top of each other”)RouteVerticalAlignment.
-BoulderRound is RouteHorizontalAlignment
+    - (“A bunch of boulders stacked on top of each other”)ViaVerticalAlignment.
+BoulderRound is ViaHorizontalAlignment

-## Pitch.RICscore
+## Pitch.DifficultyScore

-## Multipitch.RIC
+## Multipitch.DifficultyScore